svkapoor/PANW-Case-Study/README.md

 ```bash
 python main.py add "I am crushing this project!"
 ```
-*If this command does not work please replace python with python3*
+*If this command does not work please replace python with python3.
+Do this for all subsequent commands as well.*

 ### 2. View Summary
 View your last 3 journal entries and their emotional tags.